 Internships for magazines, newspapers, and publishing houses can also work and may boost your application.
 Reading and writing skills are fundamental.
 However, you should also have interpersonal skills.
 Being an editor means you’ll be working with many authors and writers.
 You should be able to justify your edits professionally.

 There is much room to grow as an editor based on your career goals.
-Look into certification programs, book editing internships, or join a community of editors to stay on top of job offers.
+Look into certification programs, book editing internships, or join a community of editors to stay on top of online job offers.

 How Long Does It Take to Become an Editor?